linkerd/linkerd/linkerd/docs/interpreter.md

 protocol that the interpreter uses to talk to Namerd is unrelated to the protocols of Linkerd's routers.

+The internal state of the Namerd interpreter can be viewed at the admin endpoint:
+`/interpreter_state/io.l5d.mesh/<root>.json`.

 Key | Default Value | Description
 --- | ------------- | -----------
 dst | _required_ | A Finagle path locating the Namerd service.